Tasty Savory Cookies

 alicia in the kitchen

 A stack of cookies topped with peppers, herbs, and other tasty ingredients on a plate.
-Save for Later
+Pin it

 A stack of cookies topped with peppers, herbs, and other tasty ingredients on a plate. | Tasteofsavor.com